 If you are a dependent student whose parents do not qualify for a PLUS loan, you can borrow an additional $4,000 in the unsubsidized loan.

 If you are an independent student (0-30) credits you can borrow up to $9,500.

-Note: The amounts given above are the maximum yearly amounts you can borrow in both subsidized and unsubsidized Stafford Loans.
+Note: The amounts given above are the maximum yearly amounts you can borrow in both subsidized and unsubsidized Direct Student Loans.